Agoric/documentation/main/javascript-modifications/agoric-overview.md

 functions to locate other modules that must be included.
 These are not a part of SES, but are allowed in module source code, and are translated or removed before execution.

-- `import` and `export` syntax are allowed in ESM-style modules ( preferred over CommonJS).
+- `import` and `export` syntax are allowed in ESM-style modules (preferred over CommonJS).
-  These are not globals per se, but top-level syntax that defines the module graph.
+  These are not globals as such, but top-level syntax that defines the module graph.
 - `require`, `module`, `module.exports`, and `exports` are allowed in CommonJS-style modules, and should work as expected.
 However, new code should be written as ESM modules.
 They are either consumed by the bundling process, provided (in some form) by the execution